Ethics & Compliance

 Edwards Integrity Helpline

 Our goal is to create a culture of trust so all employees feel comfortable sharing their concerns.
 The Edwards Integrity Helpline is available 24/7 for both United States and international employees.
 The Integrity Helpline is hosted by a third party.
-We treat all reports as confidential and share only with those participating in the investigation and, if appropriate, corrective action.
+Callers can self-identify when making a report or can report anonymously, where permitted by law.
+Our head of corporate investigations is immediately notified of all reports to the Helpline and opens an investigation based upon the concerns raised.
+Employees can also report concerns through other channels.
+We encourage employees to report issues to their managers, executive leadership members, and other functional groups such as legal or human resources.
+They can also report concerns directly to the Ethics and Compliance team by email or telephone.
+We treat all reports as confidential and share only with those participating in the investigation and, if appropriate, take corrective action.

 We treat each concern seriously and with equal respect, care and consideration for all involved.
 We strictly prohibit retaliation against any individual who reports a concern in good faith or participates in the company’s investigation.